curtislo93/finalproject-sql-transforming-analyzing-data/starting_with_questions.md

 SQL Queries:
 ```
 WITH cte1 AS
 (	SELECT
-		als."v2ProductName",
-		als.country,
+		als."v2ProductName", als.country, als.city,
-		sum(p."orderedQuantity") AS TotalQtyOrdered
+		sum(s.total_ordered) AS TotalQtyOrdered
 	FROM all_sessions als
+	FULL OUTER JOIN sales_by_sku s
+		ON s."productSKU" = als."productSKU"
  	FULL OUTER JOIN products p
-		ON p."SKU" = als."productSKU"
+ 		ON p."SKU" = s."productSKU"
-	WHERE
-		city != 'not available in demo dataset' AND
-		city != '(not set)'
+	WHERE city != 'not available in demo dataset' AND city != '(not set)'
-	GROUP BY als."v2ProductName", als.country
+	GROUP BY als."v2ProductName", als.country, als.city
-	HAVING SUM(p."orderedQuantity") IS NOT NULL
+	HAVING sum(s.total_ordered) IS NOT NULL
 ),
 cte2 AS
 ( 	SELECT
 		country,
 	 	MAX(TotalQtyOrdered) AS TopQtyOrdered